Ian Lewis has found a job with meaning after a family trip to hospital inspired him to make a change

 “I am really grateful to be where I am today, and I wouldn’t be here if it weren’t for the support of my family, especially my wife Lindsey and daughters Jessica and Chloe, my colleagues, and the tutors from UCLan.”

-UCLan offers several routes back into education for people of all ages and backgrounds; including through the Return to Study Programme, foundation entry courses and on partner college programmes.
+UCLan offers several routes back into education for people of all ages and backgrounds; including through the Return to Study Programme, courses with a foundation year and on partner college programmes.

 "I’m really proud and excited about being at the start of a career, which I’m genuinely passionate about.
 I look forward to taking everything I’ve learned and using it to mentor future ODP students, so they can develop their knowledge and skills, as I have. "